rggvn/react-sublime-snippet/README.md

+This is a fork off the original by: [jeantimex](https://github.com/jeantimex/react-sublime-snippet)

 # React Development Snippets

 Feeling bored with typing or even copying React codes to write React components and test cases?
 If you use Sublime, hope these code snippets can help you enjoy writing your React components.

 The snippets follow JavaScript ES6 syntax, we don't use the old `React.createClass({...})` anymore, we write class component and functional component.
 Also we provide snippets to quickly write React Lifecycle functions (e.g. `componentDidMount`).

+## changes:
+* moved the `PropTypes` from the React import to it's own import from `prop-types`
+* Added component naming based on filename
+* changed tab completion from the import snippet to `im` because it's also usefull outside of react projects

 ## Installation ##